annargrs/annargrs.github.io/_pages/lab.md

 **Logistics:**
 - Generally, to be enrolled in the Ph.D. school in Denmark, you need to have a Master's degree.
 - The Danish visa process for non-EU citizens usually takes about 3 months (after you receive and accept the offer).
 - You don't have to learn Danish.
+- What would it be like to do a PhD in Denmark and ITU?
+Here's some [tips and reflections by NLPNorth PhD students](https://nlpnorth.github.io/content/phd-reflections.html)
 {% endcapture %}

 <div class="notice--warning">{{ notice-2 | markdownify }}</div>